Isobe Isobē Monogatari: Manga

-Volume list
+Volumes

 Anime

 A Flash anime adaptation was announced with the serialized manga debut in October 2013.
 The four episodes premiered in 2013.
 A series of "mame anime" (bean anime) or "manime" for short (described as a short anime of approximately 30 seconds in length) debuted online on December 12, 2015, and was available on the Japanese video streaming services GYAO! and dTV.
 It was also presented by Shochiku at the Shinjuku Piccadilly, MOVIX, and SMT cinemas as intermissions, in the Shosen Book Tower and Shosen Grande bookstores, in Animate stores nationwide.
 The episodes also appeared on television.
 More episodes were streamed in April and a DVD was released on April 27, 2016.
 The entirety of the manime and a "special video" for the series were screening at the Jump Special Anime Festa, held from November 27 and December 4, 2016.
 A second season of the manime premiered on March 6, 2017.